atbcb/usab-uswds/webinars/_posts/2024-05-28-building-and-sustaining-an-accessible-federal-technology-environment-section-508-and-section-508-best-practices.md

 ### Speakers:

-[Justin Grimes](https://www.accessibilityonline.org/speakers/speaker.aspx?id=11057&ret=Building%20and%20Sustaining%20an%20Accessible%20Federal%20Technology%20Environment%20|%20Section%20508%20and%20Section%20508%20Best%20Practices), Officer, Office of the Federal Chief Information, **Office of Management and Budget, Executive Office of the President**
+[**Justin Grimes**](https://www.accessibilityonline.org/speakers/speaker.aspx?id=11057&ret=Building%20and%20Sustaining%20an%20Accessible%20Federal%20Technology%20Environment%20|%20Section%20508%20and%20Section%20508%20Best%20Practices), Officer, Office of the Federal Chief Information, **Office of Management and Budget, Executive Office of the President**

-[Cassie Winters](https://www.accessibilityonline.org/speakers/speaker.aspx?id=11056&ret=Building%20and%20Sustaining%20an%20Accessible%20Federal%20Technology%20Environment%20|%20Section%20508%20and%20Section%20508%20Best%20Practices), Officer, Office of the Federal Chief Information, **Office of Management and Budget, Executive Office of the President**
+[**Cassie Winters**](https://www.accessibilityonline.org/speakers/speaker.aspx?id=11056&ret=Building%20and%20Sustaining%20an%20Accessible%20Federal%20Technology%20Environment%20|%20Section%20508%20and%20Section%20508%20Best%20Practices), Officer, Office of the Federal Chief Information, **Office of Management and Budget, Executive Office of the President**

 ### Privacy Statement